tanwasp/LunchBox-Android/intellij/doc/use_cases/check-user.md

 connecting with friends and seeing their friends' preferences.

 ## 2. Other stakeholders and their goals
-* __Profile Owner__: Wishes to gain followers or connections, and wants their public lists and reviews to be seen.
+* __Unfollowed Profile Owner__: Wishes to gain followers or connections, and wants their public lists and reviews to be seen.
-* __Friends__: Hope to connect with the user and view shared restaurant interests.
+* __Followed Friends__: Hope to connect with the user and view shared restaurant interests.

 ## 2. Preconditions
 * User is logged into a functional account